Environment plan levies for title applicants

 The activity amount and the first compliance amount are due to NOPSEMA within 30 days of submission of an EP.
 The amount of EP levy payable by the applicant for the Commonwealth title is calculated in accordance with the Offshore Petroleum and Greenhouse Gas (Regulatory Levies) Regulations 2004.

-For general information about EP levies see the GL0932 - Environment plan levies - Rev 2 - December 2013 (PDF 159KB).
+For general information about EP levies see Environment plan levies and cost recovery policy (PDF 253KB).
 This guideline will be updated in the coming months to address the recent legislative amendments relevant to applicants.